Help Hospitalized Veterans (HHV) Arts and Crafts

-Help Hospitalized Veterans was founded in April of 1971, approximately a year after a group of people from San Diego who were concerned visited a number of Marines who were wounded in the Vietnam War as the Marines were recovering at Balboa Naval Hospital.
-The group asked the Marines, 'How can we help you" The Marines gave the group from San Diego answers that varied from, "Give me something to do with my hands," to, "The seemingly endless hours of recuperation are often harder to take than combat."
-Without question, the amount of time these Marines were spending in recovery was weighing very heavily on them.
+Help Hospitalized Veterans was founded in April 1971, approximately a year after a group of people from San Diego who were concerned visited numerous Marines who were wounded in the Vietnam War as the Marines were recovering at Balboa Naval Hospital.
+The group asked the Marines, 'How can we help you?'
+The Marines gave the group from San Diego answers that varied from, "Give me something to do with my hands," to, "The seemingly endless hours of recuperation are often harder to take than combat."
+Unquestionably, the amount of time these Marines were spending in recovery was weighing very heavily on them.

 The kits the HHV provides to veterans are absolutely free of charge.
 Hospitalized veterans in VA and military hospitals find these kits ready for them to receive.
 The arts and crafts kits include ones such as:

 - Leather crafts, sun-catchers

 There are many other types of arts and crafts kits that are available to veterans as well.
 In addition, the HHV provides a number of products and services to veterans who are home bound, and cash support to many of the Veterans Administration's yearly Special Events.
 These special events include, but are not limited to, the National Veterans Golden Age Games, the National Veterans Creative Arts Festival, and the Valentines for Veterans concerts.

 The HHV's Craft Care Specialist Program

 Interestingly, the Help Hospitalized Veterans organization does not seek or receive money from the government.

 The HHV is a service member of the Department of Veterans Affairs Voluntary Service.
 Another interesting fact about the HHV is that Bob Hope himself presented a Vietnam Veteran, Eugene Gardner, with the HHV's one-millionth arts and crafts kit.